-Here are The 5 Ways to Avoid Boring “Hobby” Photography
+Here are the 5 Ways to Avoid Boring Photography

 1. Lower your perspective

-You don’t just take photos of your work.
+You don’t just take pictures of your work.
 You’re documenting a story.
-Stories are about adventure.
+I know a professional photographer who tells stories with images from his travels around the world.
+Of course, all stories with life in them are personal adventures.
+Really, that’s it–stories are about adventure.
 They have a beginning, a climax, and a conclusion.

-Do your photo capture a “story”?
+Do your photos capture a “story?”
 Can your viewer understand the narrative of your work?

 As much as we take for granted the routine things we do everyday, even the fun activities, there is a little spark in all of it.
 That bit of discovery about the world around us, within ourselves, is something we lose as we grow-up.